10lite/VeggieMon/README.md

 - This project is developed with [Next.js](https://nextjs.org/), [Tailwind](https://tailwindcss.com/), and is deployed to the Internet Computer using [DFX](https://internetcomputer.org/docs/current/references/cli-reference/dfx-parent).
 - This is the official submission of Team 2k for [THINK Hackathon](https://lu.ma/thinkhackathon).

+## 🗺️ Product Roadmap
+1. 🔗 **Blockchain Integration**
+- A decentralized information system would allow for transparent, accurate, and timely information dissemination on the supply-demand chain.

+2. 📊 **Crop Market Price Analytics Dashboard**
+- A unified dashboard achieved through data scraping market prices from the uploaded data of the Department of Agriculture and the Philippine Statistics Authority

+3. 📄 **Crop Management System for Farmers**
+- Farmers get a better grasp of the supply-demand chain through AI recommendations based on the price dashboard.
+Decisions on what to plant next are suggested.

+4. 🛰️ **Integration of Satellite Data & Machine Learning for Automated Geo-mapping of Supply-Demand Chain**

 ## ⚙️ Running the project locally
 On any Linux CLI, use the following commands to run the project locally: